mirovarga/mirovarga.com/posts/fixing-adobe-flash-player-was-blocked-because-it-is-out-of-date-under-debian.md

     > The `--disable-bundled-ppapi-flash` flag is probably not needed but one
     > never knows :)

-6. Close all Chromium windows and run it again.
+6. Close all Chromium windows and run Chromium again.

     > **NB**: Typing `chrome://restart` in a tab won't update the Chromium flags
     > so Chromium will still use the out-of-date version of Flash Player.